Skip to main content

 Macara Trusty

-Macara Trusty, MS, LP, SHRM-SCP, is a seasoned professional with over 30 years of EMS experience and 18 years in leadership roles.
+Macara Trusty, MS, LP, SHRM-SCP, is a seasoned professional with over 30 years of EMS experience and 20 years in leadership roles.
 She holds a Master of Science in Management & Leadership and a Bachelor of Science in Business Management.
 Throughout her career, Macara has excelled in various capacities, from dispatcher to Critical Care Paramedic, and has taken on numerous leadership roles.
-Currently, she serves as the South Region Director of Leadership Development and Business Optimization at Global Medical Response.
+Currently, she serves as a Regional Director of Business Optimization at Global Medical Response.

 Macara’s extensive experience includes working in urban, suburban, and rural county EMS agencies early in her career.
 She spent over 20 years with MedStar Mobile Healthcare in Fort Worth before accepting a transformational role with Global Medical Response in 2020.
 She is a recognized national conference speaker and author.